paanil/mug/README.md

 - Top level statements have no effect (but they are allowed for parser tests etc. and they are intended to work some day).
 - Globals don't work either.
+- Callee save registers are not used.
+- It would be nice to be able to call external functions.

 ## Initial idea